Convoy ON 115

 Convoy ON 115 was a trade convoy of 43 merchant ships with 12 escort ships during the Second World War.
 The convoy departed Liverpool on 24 July 1942 and arrived at Boston on 8 August.
 Three ships were lost to U-boats during the crossing and two were damaged.

 Name

 It was the 115th of the numbered series of ON convoys Outbound from the British Isles to North America.

 Action

 The ships departed Liverpool on 24 July 1942 and were joined on 25 July by Mid-Ocean Escort Force Group C-3.
 They were found on 29 July by the seven U-boats of Wolfpack Wolf.
+On 31 July U-588 was sunk by the combined efforts of HMCS Skeena and HMCS Wetaskiwin.
 Six U-boats formed Wolfpack Pirat on 1 August and reached the convoy on 2 August.
 Three ships were sunk before contact was lost in misty weather on 3 August.
 Surviving ships reached Boston on 8 August.